jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Face masks are already running low.
 So are disinfectant cleaners.
 Hand sanitizers are often empty.
 More ventilators are needed, but no one knows where to get them.
 Even with so many bureaucrats and historical examples, no one was planning for a disaster.

-I can sympathise.
-Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up, as if we learned nothing form the storm last month.
+I can sympathize.
+Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up, as if we learned nothing from the storm last month.

 As a result, long-time and loyal customers can wait hours to speak with somebody and months to get their checks.
 During my time, I'd have to (somehow) explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.

-It sucked trying to explain the nonsense.
+It sucked, trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
 Yet, they were like a ship-wrecked man on a beach, desperately waving at passing ships because he has no real levers of power to wield.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/SickWetIndusriverdolphin" target="_blank" class="button small">Reader</a>

-_This is exactly how people respond after being on hold for 45 minutes.
-Sadly, I'm only exaggerating a bit.
-Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 There is no good reason my customers had to wait.
 But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.